bazel-xcode/PodToBUILD/Examples/README.md

 # PodToBUILD Examples

-CI tested, usage examples of using PodToBUILD.
+CI tested, usage examples of using CocoaPods with Bazel via `PodToBUILD`.

-_Note, that the installation of `PodToBUILD` is non-normal and setup for testing conditions - see the README.md for installation and usage._
+_Note, that the installation of `rules_pods` is non-normal and setup for testing conditions - see the README.md for more info._

 Each example directory contains:
 - a `BUILD` file.
 Under tests, Bazel builds the targets defined here